samsonasik/SanSessionToolbar/README.md

 ],
 ```

-> **Note** : for better ouput format, you need to have Xdebug installed in your system.
+> **Note** :
+- for better ouput format, you need to have Xdebug installed in your system.
+- for zend-mvc v3 usage, if you want to get FlashMessenger data, you need to install zendframework/zend-mvc-plugin-flashmessenger

 Contributing
 ------------